Miracle Hyperbaric Therapy Center

 Two components of great consideration in medicine should always be prevention and maintenance.
 Some of the below conditions may actually be prevenatable with very low pressure application.
 In other circumstance, pressure applications less than 1.75 ATA may be a suitable dosage as lifelong maintenance to prevent the reoccurrence of symptoms.
 If we are to ever move beyond our current crux in medical thinking we must not only see something for curative benefit, but must also realize potential treatment benefit.
 Currently it is understood that conditions such as AIDS.
 However, this does not mean they are not manageable, nor that the patient may not live a symptom free lifestyle.
 Other conditions such as Sickle Cell Anemia are genetic, requiring a lifetime of management and prevention of secondary conditions.
 Hyperbaric will do nothing to address the production of sickle shaped blood cells, but it will help to supply compromised tissues with much needed oxygen.

 Regardless of the condition, we must always remember and factor in the individual.
 Any treatment which can benefit the overall health of an individual will allow the individuals natural healing systems to work at their greatest capacity.
-Low pressure hyperbaric therapies such as "mild" hyperbaric may have a place in many conditions simply because of "Factor
+Low pressure hyperbaric therapies such as "mild" hyperbaric may have a place in many conditions simply because of "Factor I"; benefit the individual, aid the course of recovery.
+Mild hyperbaric has been shown beneficial in many areas of wellness and anti-aging.
+Therefore, it should be no stretch of the imagination to see its potential in many of the conditions below.

 A Note About Discrimination: Some conditions have shown to favor lower pressure treatments of 1.5 ATA and below.
 In fact, research has demonstrated that too high of pressure can actually be counter-productive in the treatment of certain neurological conditions.
 Yes, too much of a good thing can become problematic.
 Just as a mild chamber has no business in the treatment of certain life-threatening condtions, there may be little place for high-pressure treatments in others.
+Of course, Always consult your primary care physician before beginning any hyperbaric protocol.

 Off Label & Experimental Conditions